-Sjogren syndrome is an autoimmune disorder in which the glands that produce tears and saliva are destroyed, causing dry mouth and dry eyes.
-However, the condition may affect many different parts of the body, including the kidneys and lungs.
+Sjogren syndrome is an autoimmune disorder in which the glands that produce tears and saliva are destroyed.
+This causes dry mouth and dry eyes.
+The condition may affect other parts of the body, including the kidneys and lungs.

 The cause of Sjogren syndrome is unknown.
-It is an autoimmune disorder, which means the body mistakenly attacks healthy tissue.
-The syndrome occurs most often in women ages 40 - 50.
+It is an autoimmune disorder.
+This means the body attacks healthy tissue by mistake.
+The syndrome occurs most often in women ages 40 to 50.
 It is rare in children.

 Primary Sjogren syndrome is defined as dry eyes and dry mouth without another autoimmune disorder.

-Secondary Sjogren syndrome occurs alone with another autoimmune disorder, such as:
+Secondary Sjogren syndrome occurs along with another autoimmune disorder, such as:

-Dryness of the mouth and eyes are the most common symptoms of this syndrome.
+Dry eyes and dry mouth are the most common symptoms of this syndrome.